Mansko09/TodoApp/README.md

 # TodoApp
 A Simple and Intuitive Task Manager

-This is a web-based Todo application built to help users organize their tasks efficiently.
-Part of CS50 introduction to mobile developpement

-Designed with a focus on simplicity and usability, this project is part of my journey in learning and improving my web development skills.
-It includes features like task creation, editing, deletion, and marking tasks as complete — all within a responsive and user-friendly interface.
+Welcome to your web-based Todo application — a clean, responsive, and user-friendly way to stay organized and manage your tasks with ease.

+Built as part of the CS50 Introduction to Mobile App Development, this project reflects my ongoing journey in web development.

+🚀 Features :
+📝 Create new tasks

+✏️ Edit existing tasks

+✅ Mark tasks as complete

+❌ Delete tasks